StackVista/stackstate-docs/configure/topology/configure-email-event-notifications.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Enable email event notifications

 ## Overview

-StackState can send an event notification by email whenever the health state of an entity or view changes.
-To enable email event notifications, the StackState configuration must include details of the SMTP server to use.
+Rancher Observability can send an event notification by email whenever the health state of an entity or view changes.
+To enable email event notifications, the Rancher Observability configuration must include details of the SMTP server to use.

 ## Configure an SMTP server to use for email event notifications

 {% tabs %}
 {% tab title="Kubernetes" %}
-1. Update the StackState configuration in `values.yaml` to include SMTP server details:
+1. Update the Rancher Observability configuration in `values.yaml` to include SMTP server details:

    ```text
     stackstate: